Why Is It So Hard To Improve Your Golf ?

-The purpose of these articles is to help golfers understand why they aren’t enjoying their golf as much as they used to, or why they might have stopped improving.
+The purpose of this article and those that follow, is to help golfers like you to understand why they aren’t enjoying the game as much as they used to, and why they might have stopped improving.

-When a human being is struggling, it is often because they have a belief which isn’t true.
+When a human being is struggling, it is usually because they have a belief that isn’t true.

-Each article will explore one of the many confusing concepts and beliefs that many golfers think they need to help them play their best golf more often.
+Each article in the series will explore one of the confusing concepts and beliefs that many golfers think they need to help them play their best golf more often.

 The fewer of these beliefs you have about the game of golf, the easier and more enjoyable you will find it.

-If you are serious about improving your golf, you are probably already doing many of the things you believe you should be doing in order to get better.
+If you are keen to improve your golf, you are probably already doing many of the things you should be doing in order to get better.

 Practising your short game and putting.

-Maybe thinking about decision making and course management and other aspects of your mental game, such as pre-shot routines or concentration?
+Thinking about decision making and course management and other aspects of your mental game, such as pre-shot routines or concentration.

 If you’re doing all the things that the experts say you should be doing, why is it so hard to get better?

-Why is the average handicap still around 18,
+Why is the average golf handicap still around 18. . .